-You can claim hit and run compensation from the Compulsory Third Party (CTP) insurer of the owner/driver of the motor vehicle that injured you (provided that negligence can be established).
-If it is proven that you were also at fault, you will still be entitled to claim compensation.
-In such an event, your compensation may be reduced.
+Yes, you can claim hit and run compensation from the Compulsory Third Party (CTP) insurer of the owner/driver of the motor vehicle that injured you (provided that negligence can be established).
+If it is proven that you were also at fault, you may still be entitled to claim compensation but your compensation may be reduced.

 An application for compensation can be made to a Government insurer or a ‘Nominal Defendant’, where the motor vehicle that caused the injury remains untraceable.

 In New South Wales, all insurers are required to be part of the Nominal Defendant fund.
 If you have been injured due to the negligent act of the owner/driver of an uninsured or unidentified car, you can make a personal injury claim through the Nominal Defendant.